KaungNyiThit/gym-services-platform/README.md

 ## Map Integration
 The gym's location is displayed using Leaflet with custom markers.
 Users can zoom in/out and get directions to the gym.

-To customize the map:
-- Update the coordinates in the `map.js` file.
-- Replace the API key in the `.env` file with your Leaflet API key.

 ---

 ## Payment Processing